rafi983/rafi983/README.md

 ### Glad to see you here! :octocat:

 > I'm a **Front End Web Developer**.
-I am a tech enthusiast.I studied B.sc Engineering in RUET.But unfortunately I couldn't get going due to my illness.After this i had to leave my university and then i devoted myself to learn coding.Programming is a vast knowledge of skills and logics.For that u need to work harder and to achive that skill i am trying my heart and soul to be a better programmer.I have huge interests in software development.Now i am working on web development field and continuously learning as well.
+I am a tech enthusiast.I studied B.sc Engineering in RUET.But unfortunately I couldn't get going due to my illness.After this i had to leave my university and then i devoted myself to learn coding.Programming is a vast knowledge of skills and logics.For that u need to work hard with immense passion.
+I have huge interests in software engineering.
+Now i am working on web development sector and continuously learning different aspects of this field as well.
 ---

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=rafi983" alt="rafi983" /></a> </p>